regoclint/prac/Notes.md

             - 2 write calls so slower. but very persistent
             - used where latency is not an issue and cache hits are more important Write-around
-            - First write to db then later cache
+            - First write to db then cache when a read happens
             - Leads to initial cache misses. but persistent
             - Used where persistence is more important Write-back
-            - First write to cache then later to db
+            - First write to cache then later to db after intervals
             - Very fast.
 But not very persistent
             - Used where data is not very critical and reads need to be quick Cache eviction policies - LRU,etc